krisztian-toth/bluenet-python-lib/README.md

 ## Prerequisites

-- First use the [phone app](https://crownstone.rocks/app) to setup your Crownstones and the USB stick.
+- First use the [phone app](https://crownstone.rocks/app) to setup your Crownstones and the Crownstone USB.
 - Make sure you update the Crownstones' firmware to at least 2.0.0.
 - Find out what port to use (e.g. `COM1`, `/dev/ttyUSB0`, or `/dev/tty.SLAB_USBtoUART`) and fill this in the example.py.
 - Find out the ID of the Crownstone you want to switch: TODO